tomjoht/tomjoht.github.io/_posts/2019/10/2019-10-22-devoting-yourself-to-one-project.md

 - writing
 keywords:
 bitlink: https://idratherbewriting.site/longtermarrowstrats
-summary: "One strategy for maintaining productivity when working on multiple projects is to try to complete one main task on each project each day.
+description: "One strategy for maintaining productivity when working on multiple projects is to try to complete one main task on each project each day.
 I have an illustration with arrows and blocks that helps keep me on track and aligns my focus in the long-term."
 ---

 ## Immersion versus partition